3 Ways to Make More of Your Deck

 - Make it your own.
 Whether you want to make a splash with aqua or pop with red, unleash your creativity with decorations that reflect your personality.

 If you’re going to put this much effort into your deck, be sure it will last.
-According to builders, more than 90 percent of a deck’s timber substructure starts to split and rot at around 8 to 10 years if not protected from moisture.
+According to builders, more than 90 per cent of a deck’s timber substructure starts to split and rot at around 8 to 10 years if not protected from moisture.
 A simple and cost-effective way to protect your deck is with flashing tape, such as Trex Protect.
-Peel-and-stick deck flashing tape allows the timber to breathe because it is applied as a cap directly on top of bearers and beams.
+Peel-and-stick deck flashing tape allows the timber to breathe because it is applied as a cap directly on top of bearers and joists.
 The tape protects screw holes from moisture by acting as a barrier against water.
 Deck flashing tape will protect your substructure from decay and will help ensure that your foundation lasts as long as the decking it supports.

 With a little up-front planning, you can create a space you’ll love for years to come.
 And you’ll spend time there!